th-yoon/slackchannel2pdf-kr/README.md

 ## Overview

+This is forked from https://github.com/ErikKalkoken/slackchannel2pdf to accommodate Korean words.

 This tool is aimed at end users that want to make backups of Slack conversations or be able to share them outside Slack.
 It will create a PDF file for every exported channel and will work both for public and private channels.

 **slackchannel2pdf** is an open source project and offered free of charge and under the MIT license.
 Please check attached licence file for details.